mtrussart/CytofRUV/README.md

 Introduction_to_CytofRUV.Rmd
 ```

--** R-Shiny interface for the identification of batch effects before and after normalisation**
+**R-Shiny interface for the identification of batch effects before and after normalisation**
 To examine the batch effects found when comparing CyTOF data from samples replicated across batches, we built an R-Shiny application that exhibits any batch effects present in samples replicated across batches using four different diagnostics plots: Median Protein Expression, Protein Expression Distributions, Clustering Results and Cluster Proportions.

 ## R-Shiny interface for the identification of batch effects using samples replicated across batches